hahnprojects/flow/README.md

 ### The Flow-Modules `package.json` File

-- `name`and `version` are the only required fields.
+- `name` and `version` are the only required fields.
 A `description` can be supplied optionally.
-- The `name` should follow the same guidelines as the Flow Funtion FQN.
+- The `name` should follow the same guidelines as the Flow Function FQN.
 - The `version` filed must be in [semver](http://semver.org/) format.
 - The modules dependencies are also defined here.
 These dependencies will be packaged together with the module when it gets published.